SaifulJnU/Nginx_docker_static_website/README.md

 ## To build and run an image for static-website just go for the following steps and commands:

 Step 01: Make a folder  (for example: DockerLab)
-Step 02: In this for create two file say one is index.html another one is Dockerfile Step 03: In the index.html file just put your own html code for now you can simply copy and paste the follwing code:
+Step 02: In this folder for creating two file say one is index.html another one is Dockerfile Step 03: In the index.html file just put your own html code for now you can simply copy and paste the follwing code:
 ```
     <!DOCTYPE html>